sjmanyarkiy/GoShort/README.md

 Contributions, issues, and feature requests are welcome!

 ---
+## Author

-Built with ❤️ using Go
+Built by Sandra Manyarkiy with ❤️ using Go for the "AI Artificial Intelligence" capstone project